 Processing credit card donations has never been easier.
 There are literally dozens of software solutions that will allow you to quickly collect donations on your website, but all of them will include a basic credit card processing fee.
 These are unavoidable costs, but they do vary somewhat depending on the company and their level of transparency.

-Raw credit card processing costs are generally 1.9% + $.30 per transaction.
+Raw credit card processing costs are generally 1.9-2.2% + $.30 per transaction.
 You have to process significant volume to receive these rates ($25MM+).
-Most nonprofit service providers pay 2.4–2.1% + $.30 and then charge nonprofits 2.9% + $.30 to increase margins.
+Most nonprofit service providers pay 1.9–2.5% + $.30 and then charge nonprofits 2.9% + $.30 to quietly increase margins.
 More progressive companies pass along the bulk-rate savings to their nonprofits.

 Credit card rates are generally consistent, but AMEX is always more expensive and is usually priced differently.
-At CommitChange we currently pay 2.4% + $.30 for most cards and 3.5% + $.30 for AMEX; we pass along all bulk-rate discounts to help nonprofits maximize their operating efficiency.
+At CommitChange we currently pay 2.2% + $.30 for most cards; we pass along all bulk-rate discounts to help nonprofits maximize their operating efficiency, and we only charge a very low 1.8% platform fee to fund software development.

 The only other cost you’re likely to run into is chargebacks.
 You will occasionally have a donor who either doesn’t remember making a donation or who needs to reverse the charge for personal reasons.
 Policies vary depending on your donation processing provider, but you will generally be liable for the chargeback plus any fees incurred (usually $15–30 each).